unxmaal/irixboot/README.md

 where `/overlay30/stand/fx.ARCS` is a path relative to your selected IRIX version in the directory structure from above.
 When installing IRIX 6.5.x you'll want to use the partitioner included with the overlay set (first disc), but prior versions of IRIX usually locate the partitioner on the first install disc.

- Use `fx.ARCS` for R4xxx machines and `fx.64` for R5000+ machines (and others for older machines, I assume).
+ Use `fx.ARCS` for R4xxx machines (like the O2) and `fx.64` for R5000+ machines (and others for older machines, I assume).
 Once `irixboot` finishes setup it lists any detected partitioners to help you find the correct path.

 ### inst (IRIX installer)
 NOTE: After `irixboot` initializes, it displays a list of all `dist` subdirectories for your convenience.
 Use this list to preserve your sanity while running inst.